|Home Print Page|

 Culture Crossing is a community built guide (crowdsourced) to cross-cultural etiquette and understanding.
 On the homepage, select the country.
 Then, you can drill down for more information on greetings, communication style, personal space, eye contact, views of time, gestures, gender roles, taboos, classroom rules, etc. Please, consider adding more information about your home country to the guides; your additions will help make the website more useful for others researching culture abroad.

-Contact IDEA to expand your academic horizons by studying abroad; prepare for a global job market with international internships; experience your major in a global context; earn a concurrent B.A. in International Studies; or Apply for a Fulbright.
+Contact Office of Global Opportunities (OSU GO) to expand your academic horizons by studying abroad; prepare for a global job market with international internships; experience your major in a global context; earn a concurrent B.A. in International Studies; or Apply for a Fulbright.

 = Online access is limited to the OSU community.